ListBox — Smart UI JavaScript API

 ""

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let value = listbox.items[0].value;
+const value = el.items[0].value;

 A string specifying either the ID of an HTMLTemplateElement present in the DOM or a direct reference to the template element itself.
 This property allows you to define a custom template for rendering individual list items, enabling flexible and reusable item layouts within the component.

-<smart-list-box item-template=''templateA''></smart-list-box>
+<smart-list-box item-template="'templateA'"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let itemTemplate = listbox.itemTemplate;
+const itemTemplate = el.itemTemplate;

 Specifies the text to be displayed alongside the loading indicator when the loader is visible and positioned at either the top or bottom of the component.
 This text provides contextual feedback to users during loading operations.